captn3m0/hackertray/README.md

 - Auto Start
 - Convert to a Python Module
 - Add a menu separator between news and preferences.
+- Try to convert right click to comments link

 ##Author Information
 - Abhay Rana <me@captnemo.in>